trk-design1/Group3-Capstone/School-Network-Documentation.md

 We created an addressing table for the routers, switches and pcs

-Step 5: Configured the devices on the logical topology
+Step 5: Configured the devices on the logical topology We configured all the devices on the packet tracer

+Step 6: Connected the physical devices and configured them We connected the routers, switches, servers and pcs according to the topology and configured them.

+Step 7: Configuring the physical server
+We installed proxmox on the physical server.
+Afterwards we installed Microsoft Server 2022 version on the  server.
+After the configuration we setup an Active Directory Domain Services (ADDS), Dynamic Host Configuration Protocol (DHCP) and Domain Name Service (DNS) on the server.

+Step 8: Creation of the Website
+The website was created featuring Xavier's Academy's information